tdevere/ADO_DNS_LABS/labs/lab1/README.md

 You'll continue to STEP 6 to test DNS from the agent's perspective.
 You might discover the root cause yourself, but your instructor will see your investigation methodology and provide feedback.

 > 📚 **Real-World Pro Tip:** Don't wait until you're completely stuck to engage support.
-Open the case early with what you know, then update it as you learn more.
+Open the collaboration request early with what you know, then update it as you learn more.
 This gets you in the queue faster and shows proactive problem-solving.

 ---